fxfactorial/silicondzor/README.md

 output will go to `/var/log/syslog`.
 See it update in real time with:
 `tail -f /var/log/syslog`.

-# setup #
+# Setting up for development

+1. First fork this project, you can do that by click `fork` in the top
+2. Then clone the project locally with `git`.
+(Will be `git clone ...`)
+3. Once project is cloned locally do `npm run setup-dependencies` in the root of the project.
+This assumes you're using `Debian`/`Ubuntu` and it installed `sqlite3`
+4. Then do `npm install`, this downloads all the JavaScript needed for this project.
-To run in production then this assumes that you have the server keys and the database.
-To create the database, do: `npm run create-db`.
+5. Now you can create a database, do that with `npm run create-db`.

+To get the best experience, open 3 terminals and in the 1st one do `npm run babel-watch`, then `npm run webpack-watch` in the 2nd, and in the 3rd one `npm run server-watch`.
+This will automatically rebuild everything whenever you have a change in the source code and restart the server if something changed to the server side code.

-For `npm run create-db` to work, you need to have `sqlite3` installed on your computer, you can install it with `aptitude` on `Ubuntu` and `Debian`.
-After that you should do `npm install` to install all the dependencies that you need for this project.
-Remember, you can see all the commands in `package.json` in the `scripts` field.
+Remember, you can see all the commands in `package.json` in the `scripts` field, these come up for `npm run <some_script_name>`.

 ```
   "scripts": {